 The Twins: A Single copy of the Twins will greatly improve performance on the Guild Hunt, which makes having a copy early worth it for all players.
 After a single copy, they are less important than Talene and Mehira.

-Talene: The most powerful unit in AFK Arena.
+Talene: The most powerful unit in the AFK Arena Tier List.
 If Talene wasn’t in the game this guide wouldn’t suggest Stargazing as early as it does.
 She is nearly ubiquitous late-game and irreplaceable.
 Aside from the single copy of The Twins, Talene should be a player’s main focus until she is at least mythic.

 Mehira: A powerful crowd control unit and part of the ‘God Comp’ Mehira is the second-best Celestial or Hypogean unit compared to Talene and should be player’s second focus in the current meta.